AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

   </tr>
   <tr>
     <td valign="top">SUID/GUID binaries</td>
-    <td>SUID and GUID binaries can prove dangerous when vulnerable to attacks leading to arbitrary code execution (e.g. buffer overflows), as they will be running under the context of the process’s file owner or group.
+    <td><p align="justify">SUID and GUID binaries can prove dangerous when vulnerable to attacks leading to arbitrary code execution (e.g. buffer overflows), as they will be running under the context of the process’s file owner or group.
     <br>
     <br>
     When possible, consider removing SUID capabilities from the system and mount filesystem with the <code>nosuid</code> attribute.